 Admission to The Learning Center is on a space-available basis and may occur at any time during the school year, once all application requirements have been met.

-Tuition assistance is available for applicants who qualify.
-See our Tuition Assistance guidelines for more information and to start the process.
+Flexible Tuition is available for applicants who qualify.
+See our Flexible Tuition guidelines for more information and to start the process.

 Possible Tax Deductibility of TLC Tuition Payments